rsteinhart/thesis/coding_cheat_sheet.md

 `echo $0` to see what type of shell you are working in `scp <from> <rsteinhart@a23-....:/Users/rsteinhart/....>` to copy between computers

+#### Anaconda
+`conda activate myenv` to activate a different conda environment `conda list` to view all the packages loaded in the current environment `conda create --name myenv` to create new environment named myenv

 #### Git
 `git config -l` to check git settings